 “I thought that this could be an easy career to have at home.
 I found Transcribe Anywhere and enrolled in the General Course.”

 Once she worked through the course, she was hired by a transcription company where she was able to get some real-world experience.
-And when she felt comfortable with her skills, she started her own transcription business and began to seek out clients.
+And when she felt comfortable with her skills, she began to reach out to businesses.

 One tip Allyson has about growing your own business:

 Her husband works in the legal field, and he mentioned her name at his company.
 So when she eventually reached out, they gave her a trial run.